-Actually PVD has a wide range of uses and the coating can be placed on a wide range of materials and substrates.
-In the home decor and home furnishing industry, it is placed mainly on stainless steel, but it is interesting to know about the other ways it can and is being used.
+Actually, PVD has a wide range of uses, and the coating can be placed on a wide range of materials and substrates.
+In the home decor and home furnishing industry, the PVD finish is placed mainly on stainless steel, but it is interesting to know about the other ways it can and is being used.

-- Substrates with PVD coating – The substrated for the PVD application can be applied to materials as ceramics, nylon, plastics, glass, and metals like stainless steel and aluminum.
+- Substrates with PVD coating – The substrates for the PVD application can be applied to ceramics, nylon, plastics, glass, and metals like stainless steel and aluminum.

-- Industries that use PVD – Besides the furniture and home decor industry, PVD is used in a lot of other industries.
+- Industries that use PVD – Besides the furniture and home decor industry, PVD is used in many other industries.
 PVD coatings are commonly found in the high-tech industry.
-They are also used for aerospace, and for titanium medical implants and surgical tools.
+They are also used for aerospace, and titanium medical implants, and surgical tools.
 The PVD gold film is used a lot in the electronics industry.
-PVD coating is also used a lot in semiconductor parts and industrial tools industry. it is also used on items like a golf club or watch hardware.
-Yes, your Apple Space Grey Watch and many of your Apple Phones have PVD coatings on it.
+PVD coating is also used a lot in the semiconductor parts and industrial tools industry.
+It is also used on items like a golf club or watch hardware.
+Yes, your Apple Space Grey Watch and many of your Apple Phones have PVD coatings on them.

-As you can see actually many other industries use the PVD coatings much more than the home decor or home furniture industry.
+As you can see, actually, many other industries use PVD coatings much more than the home decor or home furniture industry.
 There are several reasons for this:

-- PVD properties – The PVD finish is extremely hard, so it gives a very hard and tough surface.
-Also, it has a low coefficient of friction, anti-corrosion and is wear resistance.
-These are all very important qualities especially for the high tech or medical industry.
-Those are all qualities that you want to have if for examples you have a plate put in your ankle as I had from a motorbike accident.
+- PVD properties – The PVD finish is tough, giving a very hard and tough surface.
+Also, it has a low coefficient of friction, anti-corrosion, and wear resistance.
+These are all essential qualities, especially for the high tech or medical industry.
+Those are all qualities that you want to have if, for example, you have a plate put in your ankle as I had from a motorbike accident.

-- Thin Coatings – As the coatings on the PVD are extremely thin, ie 0.5 microns to 5 microns when they are coating precision tools it will not throw the specification off for the precision tool or part.
+- Thin Coatings – As the PVD coatings are extremely thin, i.e., 0.5 microns to 5 microns, when they are coating precision tools, it will not throw the specification off for the precision tool or part.